lertsoft/curatedby/README.md

 $ npm run start
 ```

 The generated HTML and CSS files are minified (built-in feature from Next js).
-It will also removed unused CSS from [Tailwind CSS](https://tailwindcss.com).
+It will also remove unused CSS from [Tailwind CSS](https://tailwindcss.com).

 You can create an optimized production build with: